AlgoMystique/ParticleSystems-Physics/README.md

 - Vanilla JavaScript

-## License
+## Resources

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project was inspired by concepts learned in the "Creative Coding in JS - Masterclass" by Frank Dvorak on Udemy.

+Find his Udemy Course here: [Udemy Course](https://www.udemy.com/user/frantisek-dvorak)